vmleon/oci-hello-loganalytics/README.md

 ### Enable access to Log Group with Instance Principal

-Create a Dynamic Group called `dynamic-group-oke-node-pool` that matches OKE node pool workers with matching rule `instance.compartment.id = '<compartment_ocid>'`
+Create a Dynamic Group called `dynamic-group-oke-node-pool` that matches OKE node pool workers with matching rule `All {instance.compartment.id = '<compartment_ocid>'`.
+You have to replace `<compartment_ocid>` for the compartment OCID where your Kubernetes Cluster is created.

 Create a policy to allow access to Log Group with the following rule: